stangerup-cloud/stangerup-cloud-docs/docs/user-guide.md

 # User Guide

 As a client, there are several key principles you ought to know of when using [Stangerup Cloud](https://www.stangerup.cloud).
-In order to ensure a long and flourishing relationship, we've established this documentation source, available for reference at any time.
+In order to ensure a long and flourishing relationship, we've established this documentation source, which is available for reference at any time.

 Here, you can find information about all our services, and thus, uncover how to optimize your experience with us.
-Please, let us know if anything's missing and we'll make sure to get it sorted.
+Please, let us know if anything's missing and we'll get it sorted right away.

 :::tip